Moving to Spain from the United States

 Customs duties.

-If you are transferring your residence to Spain, your personal belongings and household goods are exempt from customs duties and VAT under the "traslado de residencia" provision.
-You must have owned the items for at least six months, and you must apply for the exemption within the first year of establishing residency.
-New items or items purchased specifically for the move may be taxed at Spain's 21% VAT.
+If you are transferring your residence to Spain, your personal belongings and household goods are typically exempt from customs duties and VAT under the residence-transfer ("traslado de residencia") provision, subject to ownership and use requirements.
 You need your residence permit, an inventory list in Spanish, and proof of prior residence in the US.

 Importing a car.